SoBe: SoBe Mr. Green

 Mr. Green was a short-lived carbonated soda offered by SoBe, widely released in the United States.
-Shipping in April 2002 and first available to consumers in May, it was produced in 12 oz cans, 20 oz bottles, and 1- and 2-liter bottles.
-It was a rare carbonated beverage offered by SoBe.
+Shipping in April 2002 and first available to consumers in May, it was produced in 12 oz cans, 20 oz bottles, 1-liter bottles, and 2-liter bottles.

 The soda's mascot of the same name was described as a "cyber lizard" in SoBe's press release.
 This character was a modernized version of the lizard found on other SoBe products.

 Mr. Green was tinted green, and included ginseng for flavor and added energy.